jruels/secure-cicd-pipelines/labs/tekton_tasks/index.md

 ## Cluster Task

 Tasks are by default tied to a namespace i.e their visibility is restricted to the namespace where they were created.
 E.g. the `source-lister` that we created and ran earlier is tied to tektonlabs.

+Cluster Tasks have been deprecated, but for the purposes of this class we are going to play around with them.
+Later we will discuss Resolvers, which replace Cluster Tasks.
+Due to this, you will receive deprecation warnings for the following exercises.
+It is safe to ignore them.

 To check lets create a new namespace called `clustertask-demo`: